If you are looking for the best aquarium plants for shrimp then you are at the right place.

 As mentioned earlier, hornwort can tolerate a wide range of water parameters.

-It can tolerate temperature as low as 59 degrees Fahrenheit to up to 86 degrees Fahrenheit and Its pH tolerance range is between 6-7.5 and its hardness tolerance range is between 5 to 15 dGH.
+It can tolerate temperatures as low as 59 degrees Fahrenheit to up to 86 degrees Fahrenheit.
+Its pH tolerance range is between 6-7.5 and its hardness tolerance range is between 5 to 15 dGH.

 Fertilization requirements